 Participants memorized colors from a color wheel defined in the CIELAB color space with the following settings: L = 70, centered at a = 20, b = 38, and a radius = 60 (Zhang & Luck, 2008).
 We did a search on the internet with the goal of finding a set of 100 objects that are usually associated with a specific color, for example, ocean with blue, tree with green, sun with yellow, pumpkin with orange, strawberry with red, grapes with purple, and flamingo with pink.
-The authors of each icon are mentioned in Appendix A. Figure 1 presents the set of 100 objects used in their respective color category.
-A complete list of the objects selected, and their assumed associated color is also presented in the Online Supplementary Materials.
-The objects were selected both as an image (visual cue) from freely available icon databases (see sources in Appendix A), and as a (Portuguese) word (verbal cue).
-The Online Supplementary Materials presents the words in Portuguese and their translation in English.
-The icons are available on our OSF page.
+The authors of each icon are mentioned in online supplemental materials.
+Figure 1 presents the set of 100 objects used in their respective color category.
+A complete list of the object names selected and their assumed associated colors is presented on the OSF project page: https://osf.io/a8p3g/.
+The objects were selected both as an image (visual cue) from freely available icon databases (see sources in online supplemental materials) and as a (Portuguese) word (verbal cue).
+The online supplemental materials present the words in Portuguese and their translation in English.
+The icons are available on our Open Science Framework page.
 In a pilot study, we asked 10 participants to report the color they associated with each word/image from a set of seven basic colors (i.e., red, orange, yellow, green, blue, purple, and pink).
-Participants could also indicate the responses "other" or "I don't know".
-The Online Supplementary Materials also presents the results of this first assessment of the congruency between our assumptions regarding color association and the ones of the participants.
+Participants could also indicate the responses "other" or "I do not know."
+The online supplemental materials also present the results of this first assessment of the congruency between our assumptions regarding color association and the ones of the participants.
 All 100 images and words were used in Experiment 1.

-Images Used in Their Congruent Colors (Panels A-G) and the Color Ranges for Congruent and Incongruent Conditions for Each Color Category (Panel H).
+Figure 1 Names of the Objects Used in Their Congruent Colors (Panels A-G) and the Color Ranges for Congruent and Incongruent Conditions for Each Color Category (H)